lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 By definition, $\mathrm{PMul}(c, L)$ should be equal to a ciphertext
 $L_{\mathrm{prod}}$ that is an encryption of $c \cdot m$.

-Inspired by the previous section, you might guess that we could implement
-$\mathrm{PMul}$ by element wise multiplication of the scalar $c$ with the vector
+Inspired by the previous section, we can attempt to implement $\mathrm{PMul}$ by element wise multiplication of the scalar $c$ with the vector
 $L = (\mathbf{a}, b)$:

 \\[ \mathrm{PMul}(c, L) := c \cdot L = (c \cdot \mathbf{a}, c \cdot b) \\]